jkoubs/Docker/README.md

 ## 5) Docker Memory Management

-If for some reason you encounter following memory error: No space left on device
+If for some reason you encounter following memory error: <strong>No space left on device</strong>

 You can use the following command: